Levi Kissinger Scores Birthday Win at Fairbury Prairie Dirt Classic

 Nick Hoffman honored as Summit Racing Equipment Modified Nationals Champion

-FAIRBURY, Ill. – July 29, 2016 – The DIRTcar Summit Racing Equipment Modified Nationals returned to action on Friday night at Fairbury American Legion Speedway’s Prairie Dirt Classic as Trent Young scored a wild win in the 30-lap feature event.
+FAIRBURY, Ill. – July 31, 2016 – The 2016 DIRTcar Summit Racing Equipment Modified Nationals went out with a bang on Saturday night at Fairbury American Legion Speedway as Levi Kissinger scored a birthday win at the Prairie Dirt Classic and Nick Hoffman claimed the series championship, his first.

 Nick Hoffman Makes It a Weekend Sweep at Oakshade

 Series returns to action on July 29 and 30 at the Fairbury American Legion Speedway